nathandaven/bynathandaven/_CONTENT_/video/is-atlanta-full.md

 The truth is, all of this is by design.
 In today's video, we're going to explore _how all this_ low density development contributes to an expensive city, and see why Atlanta has got a lot of room to grow, if we let it!

-Thanks for reading!
-Subscribe for free to receive new posts and support my work.

-Subscribe

 ## **Growing Pains: Cost of Living, Private Equity, and Inequitable Growth**

 Atlanta is a rapidly growing city, whether we like it our not.
 Atlanta's metro area just broke news for becoming the 6th most populated metro area in the United States, hopping over Washington DC and Philadelphia in 2024 census estimates.